CompeyDev/create-guilded-bot/README.md

 # create-guilded-bot
-A CLI to quickly generate guilded bot projects.
+A CLI utility & framework to create elegant guilded bots with ease.
 <p align="center">